 Now camera have introduced their version of portrait mode, which in photographic terms allows you to control the ‘Depth of field.’
 Basically, it’s a phrase used to describe the distance that the camera is able to capture that is ‘acceptably sharp’ i.e. not really blurry, whilst leaving the background with a nice soft blur or bokeh.
 Good cameras allow a good photographer to vary the depth of field to suit their needs; blurring and sharpening where they want to create an effect.

-If you haven’t select portrait mode, Smartphones permit the user with very little control over the depth of field, but once in this mode you are guided on distance you need to be away from your subject to achieve the best effect, often very successfully.
+If you haven’t selected portrait mode, Smartphones permit the user with very little control over the depth of field, but once in this mode you are guided on the distance you need to be away from your subject to achieve the best effect, often very successfully.